Byron/gitoxide/DEVELOPMENT.md

 ### Professional git-hosting mono-repo server with git-maintenance tasks and just-in-time replication

-A single server process handles all reads and writes concurrently and receives and sends using the git protocol using an async TCP/IO framework.
+A single server process handles all reads and writes concurrently and receives and sends using the git protocol using an async TCP/IO framework over a custom transport.
 All operations calling into `gitoxide` are unblocked using a thread pool.
 There is only one repository with a reference namespace for each client repository of which it contains 50.000, each averaging 5000 objects and 5 references for a total of 250.000.000 objects and 250.000 references.
 As many of these repositories have PNG files and binaries checked in, they average to about 25MB of storage space for a total of 1.25TB.